 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you such as providing you with housing.
 In this case, we may have to cancel your application for housing but we will notify you if this is the case at the time.

-How is your personal data collected?
+How do we collect your personal data

 We use different methods to collect data from and about you including through: